19hours/sg-statutes/Acts/Trade Marks Act.md

 “goods in transit” means goods imported, whether or not landed or transhipped within Singapore, which are to be carried to another country either by the same or another conveyance;

-“infringement action” means an action for an infringement of the relevant registered trade mark constituted by the importation of seized goods;
+“infringement action” means an action for an infringement of the relevant registered trade mark constituted by any use of a sign (within the meaning of section 27(4)) in relation to the seized goods;

+[Act 34 of 2018 wef 21/11/2019]

 “master” has the same meaning as in section 2 of the Regulation of Imports and Exports Act;

-“objector”, in relation to particular seized goods, means the person who gave the notice under section 82 as a result of the giving of which the goods were seized;
+[Deleted by Act 34 of 2018 wef 21/11/2019]

 “pilot of an aircraft” has the same meaning as in section 2 of the Regulation of Imports and Exports Act;

 “proprietor”, in relation to a registered trade mark, includes a licensee of the trade mark;

+“requestor”, in relation to particular seized goods, means the person who gave the written notice under section 82(1) as a result of the giving of which the goods were seized;

+[Act 34 of 2018 wef 21/11/2019]

 “retention period”, in relation to seized goods, means —